tartan-ishan/website/_project_desc/on_device_ml.md

 with our pruned model, systematically pruning one specific filter at a time.
-I pruned the first 64 filters per layer, given that the smallest convolution layers in the encoders, except for those in the downsampling block, have 64 output chan- nels (filters).
-Since AFWM comprises multiple convolu- tion layers, each followed by batch normalization, I had to adapt our architecture.
-Specifically, I adjusted the num- ber of input channels for the first subsequent convolution layer by decreasing it by one.
+I pruned the first 64 filters per layer, given that the smallest convolution layers in the encoders, except for those in the downsampling block, have 64 output channels (filters).
+Since AFWM comprises multiple convolution layers, each followed by batch normalization, I had to adapt our architecture.
+Specifically, I adjusted the number of input channels for the first subsequent convolution layer by decreasing it by one.
 Additionally, I reduced the number of features for the first subsequent batch normaliza- tion, including its bias, running mean (moving mean), and